 An important aspect of this development is seen in Fielding’s (1980, 1982) work which focused attention on the overall developmental process of continence as it occurs in most children with respect to the crucial role of the environment in that development.
 Fielding observed differences in the effectiveness of the wet bed alarm treatment alone, and together with retention control training (RTC) (Kimmel & Kimmel, 1971) for children with nocturnal enuresis as opposed to both diurnal and nocturnal enuresis .
-Fielding (1980) found that alarm training alone was effective for noctural alone enuretics but that alarm plus RCT was better.
+Fielding (1980) found that alarm training alone was effective for noctural alone enuretics, but that alarm plus RCT was better.
 Alarm plus RTC was also better for day and night enuresis, but was not as effective as with nocturnal alone enuretic children.
 Children who wet day and night responded more slowly and had higher relapse rates.
 Bladder capacity was not associated with success and thus Fielding questioned if diurnal and noctural enuresis were products of different variables.
 Fielding (1982) followed up on these findings and reported on diurnal and nocturnal enuretic children versus normal controls with respect to their associated posturing with respect to Bladder volume, “urgency” and accidents.
 Enuretic children appeared to void sooner, showed less overall urgency behaviors (such as crossing the legs and squeezing them together, holding ones genital area, etc.), and often had accidents within minutes of toileting.
 Fielding postulated a developmental process in children in which awareness of the need to void and inhibition of micturation before strong urgency behaviors occur develops slowly over years and in coordination with parental prompts to void after relevant “urgency” behaviors are observed by parents.
 For enuretic children self awareness and inhibition, and finally adequate emptying of the bladder are not under appropriate stimulus control of their distended bladder nor their associated urgency behavioral posturing.
 Enuresis then could result from a lack of appropriate discrimination of any of several crucial points in the micturation process of bladder distention, accompanying postural movements and parental discriminations of these postures during normal daily child rearing ,.
 Although we are not aware of any subsequent research, it is clear that recent procedures for dealing with diurnal enuresis would affect this postulated development of self awareness in the enuretic child through reinforcement of regular toileting scheduling based on baseline frequency of voiding, monitoring of dry pants (and therefore heightened observation by parents) and reinforcement for appropriate voiding.

 Specific behavior analytic examples are available of functional environmental variables related to urinary continence.
 For example, in terms of operant consequences, Friman and Volmer (1995) reported on the reduction of urinary accidents in a 15 year old girl by use of a wet pad alarm.
 They described the effects of their procedure as negative reinforcement.
-Hansen (1979) reported on successful use of a twin alarm bed pad using a fading procedure for stopping night wetting in two children over 200 days and with no accidents at a one year follow-up
+Hansen (1979) reported on successful use of a twin alarm bed pad using a fading procedure for stopping night wetting in two children over 200 days and with no accidents at a one year follow-up.